alexnm/house-moldovan-blog/src/posts/spotlights/camping-bucura.md

   <figcaption>We made it to the top!</figcaption>
 </figure>

 On the way back, the clouds became even thicker, to the point where they surrounded Bucura peak as well.
 However, we were determined to hike on a different path back to the lake.
 So as we arrived at Bucura, we continued on the red line trail, straight to the top of the mountain (2433m).
-Then we went down towards Curmatura Bucurei, where we took the blue line trail back to the campsite.
+Then we went down towards Curmătura Bucurei, where we took the blue line trail back to the campsite.

 Bucura peak is similar with Retezat, but does not have a plateau at the top.
 Rather, the sign is placed right between the big boulders that are the highest points of the mountain.
 From here you get an amazing view towards Bucura lake, unless it's cloudy of course...
 We had to go down 50 meters or so to catch a glimpse of the lake below us.